OntLRB/Benchmark/README.md

 OUTPUT file:tollalert.csv delimiter:, SELECT 0, VID, Time, Emit, AvgSpd as Spd, Toll FROM (lrb start:0 end:10784 SELECT * FROM TollStr);
 ```
+The generated output files can be validated with the validator from [LRB](http://www.cs.brandeis.edu/~linearroad/tools.html).

 ### Run an ontology extended benchmark
 Unfold a query from STARQL to ExaStream.
 For example: